Delta–Mendota Canal: The Intertie Project

 In order to improve water delivery in the State of California, an intertie, which is defined as a connection between 2 or more current utilities, was constructed between the Delta–Mendota Canal and the California Aqueduct.
 The Intertie was constructed in the rural agricultural region of the southwestern portion of the San Joaquin Valley in Alameda County, near the city of Tracy, California.
 A series of two 108 inch diameter pipes of 500 feet in length connect the state managed California Aqueduct and the federally managed Delta–Mendota Canal.
 The pipes have a capacity to pump 467 cubit feet of water per second from the California Aqueduct to the Delta–Mendota Canal.
 This amount of water restores 35,000 acre feet of water annually to the Central Valley Project.
 The pumps use vertical power, which are more efficient than horizontal pumps, as it removes the need for a gearbox, as well as requires less maintenance and space.
 The four pumping units are from Cascade Pump Company from Santa Fe Springs, California, Pump Model 48MF with a 48-inch diameter discharge, with the capability to pump 55,125 gallons per minute.
 Due to the structural deficiencies of the C.W.
-Bill Jones Pumping Plant, The Intertie improves the overall water delivery system, and allows maintenance and emergencies to be addressed easier.
+Bill Jones Pumping Plant, The Intertie improves the overall water delivery system, and allows maintenance and emergencies to be addressed more easily.
 Completion of the project was April 2012.
 The cost of construction was an estimated $29 million, and will be repaid by the contractors who purchase water.

 Protecting fish species

-Another key feature of the is the Tracy Fish Collection Facility.
+Another key feature is the Tracy Fish Collection Facility.
 In order to protect threatened and endangered species, a series of sloughs, channels, and tanks, help capture the fish and safely reintroduce them into the Delta waterways.
 Constructed in the 1950s, its objective is to protect aquatic fauna from being injured or killed by the pumps that facilitate water to the south of the state.
 The facility is roughly 1 km east from the Pumping Plant, and became operational 1957.
 Most common fish species safely moved through the series of louvers are American shad, Splittail, White Catfish, Delta smelt, Chinook salmon, and Striped bass.
 Historical trends show a decrease in efficient fish diversion, and it is believed due to poor water quality, increased water pollution, changes in water operations, and change of water demands for the various water users.
-Due to those reasons, a new fish facility is being designed.
+Due to those reasons, physical improvements and changes in procedure are being made.